 What can I do with leftover cooked lentils?

-What do you serve with fritters?
+What do you serve with lentil fritters?

 Why are my fritters soggy?

-Most of the time, there are two potential reasons for soggy fritters: not enough fry ingredients or too many liquid ingredients.
+Most of the time, there are two potential reasons for soggy fritters: not enough dry ingredients or too many liquid ingredients.
 Eyeballing your measurements can make the fritters off-texture.
 Make sure to measure all your ingredients carefully!

-Best way to reheat fritters?
+What's the best way to reheat the lentil fritters?

 Interested in More Lentil Recipes?